-Nataniel Williams is currently on his EVS placement at The American Chamber of Commerce in Chișinău, Moldova.
+Nataniel Williams did his EVS placement at The American Chamber of Commerce in Chișinău, Moldova.
 Here is his first blog post.

 The Maldives?
 No, Moldova…

 Buna Ziuă!
 Gooday from Chisinau!
 Chisinau, I hear you say?
 Where is this place?
 The Maldives?
 These are some of the questions I heard when I told people I was moving to Moldova, a small country in Eastern Europe (sandwiched between Romania and Ukraine) in the middle of winter – and not to the tropical paradise that is The Maldives!

 My name is Nataniel (Nate) and I am currently an EVS Volunteer in Chisinau, Moldova.
 Already you may be thinking why Moldova (at least everyone in Moldova asks me this question!) and how did I come to do an EVS project here?
 All will be revealed in good time…

 I came to hear about EVS by accident; one of my flatmates from a few years ago actually worked for the EU promoting some of the Erasmus+ projects and instilled an idea – to do an EVS project abroad, where basic living costs are covered by EU funding!
 This idea remained dormant until I left university and realised that I needed to do something with my life!
 To cut a long story short, I found out about IVSGB (shout-out to them) and applied and voila, I’m here!